Adobe Experience Manager platform

 The JCR repository model

 The main feature of the JCR repository model is that it contains a hierarchy of nodes and properties that can be addressed by path and, where necessary, by unique identifiers.
-Properties store the actual content of the repository, while nodes provide the structural organisation of the content.
+Properties store the actual content of the repository, while nodes provide the structural organization of the content.

 One of the most important elements of the Experience Manager platform is flexibility at the repository level.
 Oak supports multiple persistence mechanisms including Tar files and MongoDB.
-A variety of search capabilities are available natively and Apache Solr can be plugged in as a remote search application if necessary.
+A variety of search capabilities are available natively, and Apache Solr can be plugged in as a remote search application if necessary.
 This flexibility allows you to effectively and easily integrate Experience Manager into existing infrastructure and support structures.

 OSGi application framework.

 Experience Manager is built within an OSGi application framework.
 OSGi is a dynamic module system for Java that provides a framework within which small, reusable units can be composed into an application and deployed.
-These units, called bundles, can contain compiled Java code, scripts and content to be loaded in the repository or configuration information.
+These units, called bundles, can contain compiled Java code, scripts, and content to be loaded in the repository or configuration information.
 Bundles are loaded and deployed dynamically at runtime during normal operation of the application, enabling, for example, runtime upgrades to Experience Manager without stopping the server.

 The glue — Apache Sling.

 Apache Sling is a web framework that uses a JCR to store and manage content.
 Sling applications use either scripts or Java servlets, selected based on simple name conventions, to process HTTP requests in a RESTful way.
 Sling decomposes URLs and maps incoming HTTP requests onto JCR nodes and to scripts or servlets that are executed to render the output.
-The rendering process delivers the node content as HTML or another format, such as text, JSON or PDF, as requested by the client application or the end-user.
+The rendering process delivers the node content as HTML or another format, such as text, JSON, or PDF, as requested by the client application or the end user.
 This gives content authors control over the URL space, allowing them to create natural and intuitive URLs, which leads to better content discoverability by both search engines and users.

-The embedded Apache Felix OSGi framework and console provide a dynamic runtime environment, where code and content bundles can be loaded, unloaded and reconfigured at runtime.
+The embedded Apache Felix OSGi framework and console provide a dynamic runtime environment, where code and content bundles can be loaded, unloaded, and reconfigured at runtime.
 Sling makes it easy to implement simple applications, while providing an enterprise-level framework for more complex applications.

-Sling started life as an internal project of Day Software (now Adobe Research) and was later contributed to the Apache Software Foundation, where its active development continues, including such recent innovations as Sling Models, Sling Content Distribution and Sling Query.2
+Sling started life as an internal project of Day Software (now Adobe Research) and was later contributed to the Apache Software Foundation, where its active development continues, including such recent innovations as Sling Models, Sling Content Distribution, and Sling Query.2

 The Experience Manager platform includes the CRXDE Lite tool, a lightweight browser-based editor focused on the repository itself.
-It allows developers to browse, add and manipulate JCR nodes and properties, query the repository, trigger replication and more.
+It allows developers to browse, add, and manipulate JCR nodes and properties, query the repository, trigger replication, and more.
 CRXDE Lite is a great tool to quickly check the code of a page or to make minor changes when the benefit of a fast try-refresh cycle outweighs the need for full IDE functionality, such as code completion and refactoring support.
 It is also useful for quick prototyping if a complete IDE is not available and for implementing hotfixes directly in production environments.